 - Serve the flatbreads with any soup, stew, or curry, or enjoy them with hummus spread on top.
 They're versatile.
 If you'd like to make a simpler version, you can omit the parsley and cumin.
 The flatbreads will keep in an airtight container in the fridge for up to three days.

 I look forward to trying these flatbread with red lentil daal, curried yellow split peas, and chana masala.
-My friend Richa’s book has given me lots of Indian dishes to bookmark and experiment with.
 I’d also love to try them for breakfast, maybe with a savory tofu scramble.
 Lots of possibility, and again, I love that the batter can be stirred and stored in advance.

 I hope you try and enjoy the recipe–let me know what you think!